 - Add flank steak to marinade in bag.
 Slice onions thinly and add to bag as well.
 Seal bag and turn several times to thoroughly coat steak and onions with marinade.

 - Marinate steak and onions in the refridgerator for 2-12 hours (up to 24 hours).

 - When ready to cook, preheat grill to medium-high.

 - Remove the steak from the bag and set aside.

-- Place the entire remaining ingredients in the bag (the rest of the marinade and the onions) into a large skillet over medium heat.
+- Place the entire remaining ingredients in the bag (the rest of the marinade and the onions) into a large skillet or dutch oven over medium heat.
 Sauté the onions, stirring frequently, until very tender, sweet, and carmelized.
 Place in medium bowl until dividing into containers.

 - When grill is heated, grill steak about 3-5 minutes per side to desired doneness.
 I prefer medium-rare but it depends highly on the thickness of the cut of meat.
 Use a meat thermometer for best results.
 Remove steak from grill once cooked on both sides and let rest for 5-10 minutes.

 - Meanwhile, cut greenbeans to desired length.
 Saute green beans along with butter and salt in a large skillet (can be done before or after the onions if you only have one skillet as I do).
 Cook for about 10 minutes with lid on, stirring frequently, to desired firmness.

 - Divide the green beans, steak, and onions equally into 6 containers.